aryanchandrakar/Step-ca/README.md

 The desktop also contains a yaml file, open it to get credentials and keep a note of the same, might be useful.

 ### Starting Keycloak
-* In the Desktop directory Start the docker first using the command `sudo docker compose up`.
+* Go to the keycloak server, in the Desktop directory, start the docker first using the command `sudo docker compose up`.
 * Browse to https://localhost:8443, accept the risk.
-* You would reach the keycloak main page, login into administrative panel using the credential forund in yaml file.
+* You would reach the keycloak main page, login into administrative panel using the credential found in yaml file.
-* Click on the Master in the left panel, in the drop down lst create realm and give it a name as step-ca.
+* From the left panel click on Master, from the drop down listed click on create realm.
+Here you dont need to upload a resource file, all you need to do is give a realm name as step-ca and keep the enabled button on.
-* Now we create a client using import client option found in the client's tab left panel and import a JSON file which can be found on the desktop.
+* Now we create a client using import client option found in the client's tab left panel and import a JSON file which can be found on the desktop and give a client ID to be step-ca and click on save at the bottom.
 * Go to the credential tab and copy the secret, which will have been auto-generated.
 * Now we create a user, on the left panel, under user's tab, create user, provide it an ID, email id and check the email verified option (keep it on).
+The ID and email id can be anything of your choice.
 * Under the credential tab set a password and remember the same for future.
 Also disable the temporary option there.
-*In case any error shows up on the keycloak panel, clear the browser cache.*
+*In case any error shows up on the keycloak panel, clear the browser cache.
+To do so go to settings by clicking on the application menu on the right top corner of the webpage.
+Settings -> privacy & security -> clear the cookies and site data.*

 ### Adding Provisioner
-After successfully creating a user on the keycloak, we need to now log into the stepca system.
-Here, we would be updating the ca.json file with the client secret that we copied earlier from the Credentials tab at line 53 of the file.
+After successfully creating the user on the keycloak, we need to now log into the stepca system.
+Here, using the client secret that we copied earlier from the credentials tab.

-Now, we need to configure step-ca to accept the your client.
+First, we need to configure step-ca to accept your client.

 Run the command `step ca provisioner add keycloak --type=OIDC --client-id step-ca --client-secret [client secret] --configuration-endpoint https://keycloak.internal:8443/realms/step-ca/.well-known/openid-configuration --listen-address :10000`

 _Make sure that the client secret is the same as the one on the keycloak._

-Now stop the step-ca instance using ctrl + C and then restart your step-ca instance using `step-ca ca.json`.
+On the step-ca server, stop the step-ca instance using ctrl + C and then restart your step-ca instance using `step-ca ca.json`.

 On another terminal run the following command: